Econometrics: Basic models: linear regression

 The unknown parameters $\beta_0$ and $\beta_1$ can be estimated.
 Here $\beta_0$ is estimated to be 0.83 and $\beta_1$ is estimated to be -1.77.
-This means that if GDP growth increased by one percentage point, the unemployment rate would be predicted to drop by 1.77 * 1 points, other things held constant.
-The model could then be tested for statistical significance as to whether an increase in GDP growth is associated with a decrease in the unemployment, as hypothesized.
+This means that if GDP growth increased by 1 percentage point, the unemployment rate would be predicted to drop by 1.77 * 1 points, other things held constant.
+The model could then be tested for statistical significance as to whether an increase in GDP growth is associated with a decrease in unemployment, as hypothesized.
 If the estimate of $\beta_1$ were not significantly different from 0, the test would fail to find evidence that changes in the growth rate and unemployment rate were related.
 The variance in a prediction of the dependent variable (unemployment) as a function of the independent variable (GDP growth) is given in polynomial least squares.

 Theory

 Econometric theory uses statistical theory and mathematical statistics to evaluate and develop econometric methods.
 Econometricians try to find estimators that have desirable statistical properties including unbiasedness, efficiency, and consistency.
-An estimator is unbiased if its expected value is the true value of the parameter; it is consistent if it converges to the true value as the sample size gets larger, and it is efficient if the estimator has lower standard error than other unbiased estimators for a given sample size.
+An estimator is unbiased if its expected value is the true value of the parameter; it is consistent if it converges to the true value as the sample size gets larger, and it is efficient if the estimator has a lower standard error than other unbiased estimators for a given sample size.
 Ordinary least squares (OLS) is often used for estimation since it provides the BLUE or "best linear unbiased estimator" (where "best" means most efficient, unbiased estimator) given the Gauss-Markov assumptions.
-When these assumptions are violated or other statistical properties are desired, other estimation techniques such as maximum likelihood estimation, generalized method of moments, or generalized least squares are used.
+When these assumptions are violated, or other statistical properties are desired, other estimation techniques such as maximum likelihood estimation, generalized method of moments, or generalized least squares are used.
 Estimators that incorporate prior beliefs are advocated by those who favour Bayesian statistics over traditional, classical or "frequentist" approaches.